 Protection for your organisation, includes:

-- forensic expenses for professional IT investigators
+- forensic team expenses

 - data administration investigation costs, fines and penalties.

 Protection for claims made by third-parties includes:

 - theft, loss or unauthorised disclosure of personally identifiable or third party corporate information